Webpage created: February 02, 2016

 From a postcard.

-Over those three hundred years and more the Royal Navy establishment in Devonport, under the Commander-in-Chief at Admiralty House (1795), Mount Wise, now an extinct posting, has been composed of: - the Victualling Office, the King's Brewery, the Royal Dockyard (which includes the Gun Wharf and the Keyham Steam Yard), the Royal Naval Hospital (1783), the Keyham Powder Magazine (1784), the Royal William Victualling Yard (1835), the RN Training Ship HMS "Implacable" (1855), the RN Gunnery School, HMS "Cambridge" (1856), the Training Ships HMS "Impregnable" (1862) and HMS "Lion" (1871), the RN Engineering College, HMS "Thunderer" (1880), the Admiralty Signal Station, Mount Wise (1880), the RN Torpedo School, HMS "Defiance" (1884), the RN Barracks, as both HMS "Vivid" (1889) and HMS "Drake" (1934), the Admiralty Signal Station on the Plymouth Breakwater (1889); the Engine Room Artificer's Training School, HMS "Indus" (1904), the Royal Naval Detention Quarters (1912); the RN Boys' Training Ship HMS "Powerful" (1913), the Royal Naval Ordnance Depot at Bull Point, the RN Armament Depot at Ernesettle, The RN Artificers' Training School, HMS "Fisgard" (1940), the RN Training Establishment, HMS "Raleigh (1940), the Stokers' Training Ship, HMS "Imperiuse" (1944).
+Over those three hundred years and more the Royal Navy establishment in Devonport, under the Commander-in-Chief at Admiralty House (1795), Mount Wise, now an extinct posting, has been composed of: - the Naval Victualling Office at Plymouth, the King's Brewery, the Royal Dockyard (which includes the Gun Wharf and the Keyham Steam Yard), the Royal Naval Hospital in East Stonehouse (1783), the Royal William Victualling Yard in East Stonehouse (1835), the Royal Naval Training Ship HMS "Implacable" (1855), the Royal Naval Gunnery School, HMS "Cambridge" (1856), the Training Ships HMS "Impregnable" (1862) and HMS "Lion" (1871), the Royal Naval Engineering College, HMS "Thunderer" (1880), the Admiralty Signal Station, Mount Wise (1880), the Royal Naval Torpedo School, HMS "Defiance" (1884), the Royal Naval Barracks, as both HMS "Vivid" (1889) and HMS "Drake" (1934), the Admiralty Signal Station on the Plymouth Breakwater (1889); the Engine Room Artificer's Training School, HMS "Indus" (1904), the Royal Naval Detention Quarters (1912), otherwise known as "The White City"; the Royal Naval Boys' Training Ship HMS "Powerful" (1913), the Royal Naval Artificers Training Establishment, HMS "Fisgard" (1940), the Royal Naval Training Establishment, HMS "Raleigh (1940), the Stokers' Training Ship, HMS "Imperieuse" (1944).

 No longer is a Commander-in-Chief in charge of the Royal Navy at Plymouth, or an Admiral-Superintendent head of the Royal Dockyard.
 Even the officer in charge of the Royal Naval Barracks has been demoted from Commodore to Commander.